Saeven/zf3-circlical-user/README.md

 - resource-based permissions, giving you 'resource' and 'verb' control at the role and user level, e.g.
 (all administrators can 'add' a server, only Pete can 'delete')

-### Philosophy
+### Missive

 Sure - there are other Authentication, ACL, and User modules out there.
-This one is very opinionated, and more importantly, comes with out-of-the-box support for **Doctrine** - just plug in your user entity.
+This one comes with out-of-the-box support for **Doctrine** - just plug in your user entity and go.

-Its authentication system is cookie-based, meaning no session usage at all.
+Authentication is persisted using cookies, meaning no session usage at all.
 This was done because I develop for circumstances where this is preferable, removing any need for complex or error-prone solutions for session management on an EC2 auto-scale group for example.

-Lastly, authenticated encryption is handled using the well-trusted [Halite](http://google.com), and password hashing is properly done with PHP's new password functions.
+Lastly, authenticated encryption is handled using the well-trusted [Halite](https://github.com/paragonie/halite), and password hashing is properly done with PHP's new password functions.
 [Feedback always solicited on r/php.](https://www.reddit.com/r/PHP/comments/4r84jn/need_reviews_of_cookiebased_authentication_service/).
-If you are a paranoid fellow like me, this library should serve you well!
+If you are a paranoid fellow like me, this library should serve well!

 > Right now, I am waiting for Doctrine-ORM to move to the latest Zend-MVC.
 > When that's done, I will promptly upgrade this package.